 ButlerInterior promises to deliver – and they truly do with this chic and sleek contemporary industrial themed apartment.
 Weathered wood flooring and exposed pipelines help to add the industrial element to the contemporary design.
 At the same time, the weathered wood textures also bring a warm ambience to the home.

 The eye-catching dog-shaped lamp in the living room captures the essence of contemporary interior design in a nutshell – it is bold, rare and unique.
-This, coupled along with the weathered wood surfaces and dark furnishings, help to give the home a stylish and chic aesthetic.
+This, coupled with the weathered wood surfaces and dark furnishings, helps to give the home a stylish and chic aesthetic.

 Relevant article: Interior Design Cost Guide In Singapore